awslabs/ml-io/src/mlio-py/mlio/contrib/insights/README.md

 **String Analysis**

 - `string_cardinality`: an approximation for the cardinality for values as strings (e.g. `1.0` and `1` are considered different).
+- `string_vocab_cardinality`: an approximation for the number of unique words seen across all values (delimited by space).
 - `string_min_length`: the minimum length of a string encountered in this column.
 - `string_min_length_not_empty`: the minimum length of a string encountered in this column that was not empty.
 - `string_max_length`: the minimum length of a string encountered in this column.
+- `string_avg_length`: the average length of a string across the entire column.
 - `string_empty_count`: the number of values without any characters.
 - `string_only_whitespace_count`: the number of values with only whitespace characters.
 - `string_null_like_count`: the number of values that match the `null_like_values` option in a case-insensitive manner.

 **Captured Values**
 - `example_value`: a value of the column sampled from the dataset.